-In the spring semester, notify the DGS, the Manager, and the Program Coordinator Sr. of the written comprehensive exams you plan to take in the upcoming fall and spring semesters.
+In the spring semester, notify the DGS, the Manager of Administration, and the Program Coordinator of the written comprehensive exams you plan to take in the upcoming fall and spring semesters.
 Request to receive copies of previous exams, to help you prepare for the comprehensive exams.
 Please become familiar with the details surrounding the comps by reviewing the Handbook carefully.
 If you have questions, ask!

-Students who enter with an MA (and were excused from the M.A. paper) sometimes elect to take the first written comprehensive exam in the spring of the second year instead; this should be discussed and arranged through the DGS no later than the fall semester of the second year.
+Students who enter with an MA (and were excused from the MA paper) sometimes elect to take the first written comprehensive exam in the spring of the second year instead.
+Please discuss and arrange this through the DGS no later than the fall semester of the second year.